Probing GPDs in exclusive electroproduction of dijets: Theoretical Formalism

 In these Fourier integrals, the Lorentz decomposition of the matrix elements corresponding to the two possible Dirac structures (allowed by Lorentz symmetry and parity)--- $\bar{u}(p')\slashed{n}_{-}u(p)$ and $\bar{u}(p')i\sigma^{\alpha\beta}n_{-\alpha}\Delta_{\beta}u(p)$ allows us to project out the GPDs $H^{g,q}(x,\xi, \Delta^2)$ and $E^{g,q}(x,\xi, \Delta^2)$ respectively as scalar coefficients of this expansion as

-where $m_N$ denotes the nucleon mass, $u(p)$ and $\bar{u}(p')$ represent the nucleon spinors.
+where $m_N$ denotes the nucleon mass, and $u(p)$ and $\bar{u}(p')$ represent the nucleon spinors.
 In this work, we are interested only in the helicity--conserving contribution, as it dominates in the region of small $|\vec \Delta_\perp|$ within the so-called diffraction cone.
-The helicity non--flip contribution picks out \cite{Diehl:2003ny}
+The helicity nonflip contribution picks out \cite{Diehl:2003ny}

 As we are mainly interested in HERA data taken at small $x_{\mathbb P}$, and hence small $\xi$, we also neglect the contribution of GPDs $E^{g,q}$ in the following.
 Their inclusion into the presented formalism is however straightforward.